TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 Bug: TaxRate after entering its asking for admin password again.
 Bug: When hitting Preview finding last recipt item on column M must unlock M cell past then lock again.
 Feature: Impiment Remove items

-						Staged Commit:
-Bug: Remove Item deleats our formating rules.
-Add logic keyboard logic to block modification to locked cells and jump to E10
-Bug: CalculateAndUpdateTotal is not counting QTY
-Bug: Admin Lock when keyboard Enter, the selection is reselected asking for another password after change